dozieu/dozieu.github.io/README.md

 Hobbyist programmer with the desire to learn, create and share.

-Languages: Python and a little HTML, CSS, JS and Solidity
+Languages: Python and a some HTML, CSS, JS and Solidity

 Fields of interest: Automation, Networking, Collaboration, Security, Blockchain